acquia/acquia-sdk-php/README.md

 ```

 Use the [service builder](http://guzzlephp.org/webservice-client/using-the-service-builder.html)
-to instantiate an Acquia Search.
-This will avoid excessive calls to the Acquia
+to instantiate an Acquia Search client.
+This will avoid excessive calls to the
-Network API:
+Acquia Network API:

 ```php